osrf/gazebo_tutorials/extrude_svg/tutorial.md

 ### Draw

-You can use the different tools (pen, text, stars and shapes, etc...) to create your geometry.
+You can use the different tools (pen, text, stars and shapes, etc.) to create your geometry.
 In this example, the wheel is made from circles (pressing the Shift Key you can start your circle from the center, and using the CTRL key allows you to keep the roundness of the shape).
 It is possible to combine shapes together, making sure that paths are closed and that the part has a proper thickness.

  **Note**: a stick figure or two circles that touch each other would not result in valid Gazebo models.

 [[file:files/inkscape-simple-wheel.png|400px]]

-Gazebo only imports `paths`, but it easy with Inkscape to transform any shape to a path.
+Gazebo only imports `paths`, but it's easy with Inkscape to transform any shape to a path.
 Select `Select All` from the `Edit` menu.
-Then select `Path -> Object to Path` menu item.
+Then select the `Path -> Object to Path` menu item.
 This will transform every object into separate paths and sub paths.
 This transformation is irreversible, so if you transform text into paths, you will not be able to alter the text.